 Ifriqiya is published alternately in Hebrew and English, on a monthly basis.
 It provides both a historical and contemporary analysis on various issues, and covers topics relating to African history, culture, religions, politics, economics, and more.
 It is edited by Dr. Irit Back, the Head of Africa Studies at the MDC.

 Ifriqiya - Africa Research and Analysis

-Itamar Dubinsky examines the current crisis in the supply of electricity in Ghana.
+Itamar Dubinsky analyzes the 2016 elections held in Ghana.
 In Hebrew.

 The Western Sahara Crisis in the Tangle of Maghreb Regional Relations and the African Arena (Hebrew)

 Ayelet Levi analyzes the ongoing dispute over the Western Sahara against the backdrop of regional and pan-continental relations.
 In Hebrew.

 Yotam Gidron explains the current conflict in Blue Nile State, located in south-eastern Sudan, where fighting continues between the Sudan People's Liberation Movement/Army-North and the Sudanese government.